Eiad/Batch-What/README.md

 ---

-© [Current Year] Batch WHAT!
+© 2024 Batch WHAT!
 All rights reserved.